 This is also a good time to solder the "side cheeks" into place either side of the main board.
-These are designed as fixing plate for the enclosure.
-Be careful to get these
+These are designed as fixing plates for the cover.
+Be careful to get these the

 Adding the side cheeks at this point does mean that the fixing of the front and back panels of the receiver is much easier.
 Attaching the side cheeks does require a really hot soldering iron bit and plenty of solder.
-The side cheeks should be soldered on top of the main board and we suggest that you begin with a large blob of solder at each end to fix the position.
+We suggest that you begin with a large blob of solder at each end to fix the position.
 Attempt to get the side cheek as near vertical as possible.
 You may freely run more solder along the narrow pads on the length of the board.